sumitsarda17/sumitsarda17/README.md

 Data Scientist and SME at Scaler 💻!
 </h2>

-Data Scientist and Subject Matter Expert with 1.9 years of experience in developing data-driven solutions and leveraging advanced analytics to optimize learning outcomes.
+- Data Scientist and Subject Matter Expert with 1.9 years of experience in developing data-driven solutions and leveraging advanced analytics to optimize learning outcomes.

-Skilled in SQL and Python for data extraction, analysis, and automation, with hands-on experience in building predictive models to derive actionable insights.
+- Skilled in SQL and Python for data extraction, analysis, and automation, with hands-on experience in building predictive models to derive actionable insights.

-At Scaler, led the development of data science modules, including Probability, Statistics, and Machine Learning, improving learner performance by 30%.
+- At Scaler, led the development of data science modules, including Probability, Statistics, and Machine Learning, improving learner performance by 30%.
 Built machine learning models and algorithms that personalized the learning experience for students, enhancing engagement and boosting success rates.

-Proficient in creating compelling visualizations using Tableau and Looker Studio to translate complex datasets into strategic insights.
+- Proficient in creating compelling visualizations using Tableau and Looker Studio to translate complex datasets into strategic insights.

-Passionate about using data science techniques to solve real-world problems, enhance decision-making, and drive innovation in a dynamic, fast-paced environment.
+- Passionate about Generative Ai and using it to solve real-world problems, enhance decision-making, and drive innovation in a dynamic, fast-paced environment.

 ### Connect with me 🤝